 Everyone has a different EPP ‘setup’, and you have to find what works for you.
 Some people use a plastic box, others use a pouch.
 I use a fabric ‘folder’ with a zipper that opens the whole way, and can lay on my lap.
-If I was to redo it, I’d put plastic (from a 3 ring binder or something) on the inside to stabilize it more….but it works.

 My second was a hard sided pouch for a rotary cutter.
 It wasn’t bad….but it was a little too small.